Gabriel-Goes/mapeamento_litologico_preditivo/README.md

 # One thing to be awere is the computer processing capabilities of our machines.
 By the output of verde.test() we could attest that my
 # local machine could execute computational operations faster and safer when compared to google colab server.
-# But the google colab server could give us the possibility to start experimenting the code capabilities in a simple and easy manner;
+# But the google colab server could give us the possibility to start experimenting the code capabilities in a simple and easy manner.
+# So could be easy to anybody jump'n and learn the basics of computer algorithms and geospatial data analysis.

 # ----------------------------------------------------------------------------------------------------------------------------------- #

 # So let's head to google colab and lets start analyse our geospatial data through python codes;

+	I've created a folder, and i'm sharing it by this link:

  - At this point we are fully capable of creating workflow to process and analyse our geological data;